LolyxMoon/Aptos-x402/docs/faq.md

 ## How fast are payments?

 Payment verification completes in under 50 milliseconds since it's purely cryptographic validation.
-Settlement on the Aptos blockchain takes 1-3 seconds.
+Settlement on the BNB blockchain takes 1-3 seconds.
 The total flow from initial request to receiving the protected resource typically completes in under 3 seconds.

 ## What does it cost?